Image

 What Are Common Defenses Against Child Pornography Charges in Jackson, MO?

-The Combs Waterkotte skilled Jackson, MO child pornography defense team boasts a collective experience of more than 60 years, dedicated to defending clients in Jackson, MO in cases similar to yours.
-While each case presents its own unique circumstances, our attorneys employ various defense strategies, including:
+The Combs Waterkotte skilled Jackson, MO child pornography defense team boasts a collective experience of more than 60 years, dedicated to defending clients across the Jackson, MO area in cases similar to yours.
+While every case is different with unique circumstances, some defense strategies our lawyers have used include:

 Unintentional Possession Defense

-Also known as “unintended possession,” this defense argues that you did not intend to possess child pornography in or around Jackson, MO, or that the material did not belong to you.
-It may be applicable if child pornography was found on a shared computer or hard drive or on a device accessible to individuals other than yourself without your knowledge.
+The basis of this defense, also commonly referred to as “unintended possession,” is that you didn’t mean to have child porn in your possession, or that the material did not belong to you.
+It could be applicable if child pornography was found on a shared computer or hard drive or on a device accessible to individuals other than yourself without your knowledge.
 An unintentional download through an unsecured network or the malicious actions of a vengeful ex-spouse or someone else in Jackson, MO could also be considered.

-Your knowledgeable Combs Waterkotte defense lawyer can establish the most important factor – that you didn’t possess child pornography to your knowledge.
-Give us a call now at (314) 900-HELP or contact us online.
+Your Combs Waterkotte defense lawyer will work to establish that you were not aware of possessing child porn.
+Give us a call today at (314) 900-HELP or contact us online.

 “Not Child Porn” Defense